 Before removing and modifying the module it's suggested that small felt tip pen alignment marks are made to ensure correct reassembly.
 Excessive twisting around of the top & base may otherwise occur,leading to broken wires...
 When it's revealed (after case opening) perhaps also add similar ID marks ( +/-) for the battery.
 This ensures CORRECT polarity replacement if it's removed.

-The lamp module easily opens with a small Phillips head screwdriver - the outer case has 3 (black) with the small circuit board inside another 2 (silver).
+The lamp module easily opens with a small Phillips head screwdriver - the outer case on this lamp has 3 (black) with the small circuit board inside another 2 (silver).
+Some lamps however have fewer.
 Don't misplace the screws- perhaps put them in a small dish!

 NOTE: Although it allows convenient night time on/off action, THE SWITCH MUST BE ON FOR DAYTIME CHARGING TO OCCUR !